 How does the Qualified Education Expense Tax Credit work?

 Because there are a specified amount of tax credits available each year ($100 million), a taxpayer must be pre-approved by the Georgia Department of Revenue (DOR).
 This means that the DOR allocates a certain amount of the available tax credits specifically for each taxpayer.

 Student Eligibility Requirements:

-- Attended a Georgia primary or secondary public school for at least six weeks
+- Second grade and up must attend a Georgia public school for at least six weeks

 The enrollment and six-week public school attendance requirements shall be waived in the case of a student who:

 - Based on residence, would be assigned to be a low-performing school